tuva-health/tuva/README.md

 # Tuva

-This dbt package contains logic necessary to power many different types of healthcare analytics use cases.
-See below table for currently supported and planned use cases.
-The package is designed to run using a minimum set of commonly available healthcare data fields (currently 4 tables and 18 total fields).
-This minimizes the amount of upfront configuration (e.g. source-to-target mapping).
+This project cleans and enhances raw healthcare data (EHR and claims data) to make it ready for machine learning and analytics.
+The project runs on a minimum set of commonly available healthcare data fields (currently 4 tables and 18 total fields).
+This minimizes upfront configuration time.
+Running the project creates new, data quality tested data in your data warehouse that is ready to power a variety of healthcare analytics use cases.

 | **use case** | **description** | **status** |
 | --------------- | -------------------- | ------------------- |